Skip to Main Content

 Link to Policy

-Open Access Route: AACR will deposit the final version of the manuscript into PubMed Central without an embargo.
+Open Access Route: AACR deposits the final version of the manuscript into PubMed Central without an embargo.

-Subscription Route: AACR has changed their policy to allow authors to deposit the AAM (via NIHMS) into PubMed Central without an embargo
+Subscription Route: AACR revised its policy to allow authors to deposit the AAM (via NIHMS) into PubMed Central without an embargo.

-• If a corresponding author is an active member of AACR: the publisher can initiate the deposit for them.
+• If a corresponding author is an active member of AACR, the publisher can initiate the deposit on their behalf.
 Authors will need to approve the materials in NIHMS.

 American Association for the Advancement of Science (AAAS)